Bad Weather

 "Bad Weather" is a song recorded and released as a single by Motown vocal group The Supremes in 1973.
 It was composed by Stevie Wonder and Lynda Laurence's brother Ira Tucker Jr., and produced by Wonder.
-The song was then-lead singer Jean Terrell's last charted single as a member of the Supremes and the second and last time Laurence was featured on a Supremes single.
+The song was Jean Terrell's last charted single as lead singer of the Supremes and the second and last time Laurence was featured on a Supremes single.

 Recording

 By 1973, the Supremes' records were doing poorly in the charts.
 Cindy Birdsong left the group on maternity leave after recording the group's 1972 album, Floy Joy and was temporarily replaced by former Wonderlove background singer, Lynda Laurence.
 Although Birdsong was featured on every track, Laurence appeared on the cover of the album.
 The new lineup featuring Laurence set about recording The Supremes Produced and Arranged by Jimmy Webb, but it also sold poorly in spite of good reviews.
 Undaunted, Laurence asked Wonder, her former mentor, to help the group find a new sound.
 Wonder concocted the single "Bad Weather" using a funkier sound that the group had been accustomed to, and is reported to have recorded a few more songs with the trio (such as "Soft Days", whose demo recording circulates in bootleg copies) for a future unreleased album project.